lostdesign/linked/README.md

 🗓 Month overview

-# Install
+# Usage

-Download the latest release and run the app or
+Download the latest release and run the app _or_

 1. Check your node version, it must be v15 or newer